rodrigoaraujo7/rodrigoaraujo7/README.md

 ### Hey! 👋

-I'm a Front-end developer with 2+ years of experience, passionate about building intuitive interfaces and enhancing user experience.
+I'm a Full Stack Developer with solid experience building mobile and web applications, passionate about creating intuitive interfaces and enhancing user experience.

-I thrive in collaborative environments, adapt quickly to new technologies, and value constructive feedback as a way to grow and deliver better solutions.
+I thrive in collaborative environments, adapt quickly to new technologies, and value constructive feedback as a way to to continuously grow and deliver high-quality solutions.

-📍 Based in Blumenau, Santa Catarina, Brazil<br>
+📍 Based in Blumenau, Santa Catarina, Brazil
 📫 You can reach me on [LinkedIn](https://linkedin.com/in/rodrigoleitearaujo) or via [email](mailto:dev.rodrigoaraujo@gmail.com)

 ### Technologies